Algebra Questions in COMPASS

 Let's jump straight to the point.
 When taking the Algebra section of the COMPASS test, you will start off with questions that test your knowledge in Algebra.
 If you provide correct answers at the start of the test, you will be gradually pitted against questions that are higher in difficulty.
 If you flounder at the start, the test will adapt accordingly and start testing you on basic math.

 As you progress in the exam, you will find that the exam gets more and more difficult.
 There might be a time when you think that you cannot get any answers right.
 The questions will then start to get easier.
 If you consistently answer them correctly, the test will determine that level as your placement domain.

 So can you beat the system?
 Yes, by going slow and steady.
 The biggest advantage in this test is that it is untimed.
 You can drop to a speed that is most comfortable to you, rather than making careless mistakes by speeding through the test.
 Specifically, at the start of the test, try to repeatedly ask yourself if you are sure of the answer.
 If not, make a second pass at the question and try to recalculate, or look for keywords that you have missed out in the question.
 Work through answers by back substitution from the answer choices available, and arrive at equilibrium.

 What kinds of questions can you expect in the Algebra test?
 Well, to be really frank, it depends on your skill level.
 But it is best to keep in mind the kinds of questions that usually appear to get an overall idea.
-Here’s a list of the question types that is usually covered in Algebra:
+Here’s a list of the question types that are usually covered in Algebra: